+The price of this shoe can’t be beaten.
 While many runners love Nike but are sometimes put off by the higher price tag associated with the brand, the Nike Zoom Streak LT 3 is a very affordable shoe.
 Runners loved that they could get such a quality brand as such an affordable price.

 The outsole of this shoe provides the runner with a higher level of traction than they were expecting for a fast racing shoe.
 The design of the underfoot is a series of rectangular grips along the front and heel of the shoe which provide the runner with superior stickiness throughout the entire gait cycle.
 Runners even reported that they felt safe and protected and didn’t experience any slippage while running on wet or slick surfaces.

 This shoe comes with a high level of flexibility.
 The outsole of the shoe features a blown rubber as opposed to a carbon rubber.
 This material is known to be more lightweight and more flexible than a traditional carbon.
 The Nike Zoom Streak LT 3 promotes a natural gait cycle from start to finish.
 Additionally, the upper of the shoe is made using a lightweight, breathable mesh that moves with the foot and doesn’t restrict it.

 The Nike Zoom Streak LT 3 is not a stability shoe.
 This shoe was not designed to help with pronation issues,